 Jacques were a side-project of Cardiff band Jack, sounding something like a Francophile version of The Divine Comedy.
 Their second (and last) album, 2000's To Stars, is full of laugh-out-loud, intentionally ridiculous lyrics like The Day Before You Came; fittingly, the album features The Divine Comedy's Bryan Mills.
 Will Foster is credited with Mellotron, but there's no way the choirs on The Day Before You Came and I Won't Let You Down have anything to do with an M400.
 This isn't going to appeal to everyone - I'm not sure it really appeals to me - but it's pretty good at what it does, despite the lack of any real Mellotron.

-You know, once upon a time (no pun intended), I was quite a Jadis fan.
-Followed 'em about all over the place (well, relatively speaking), must've seen 'em a couple of dozen times.
+You know, once upon a time (no pun intended), I was quite the Jadis fan.
+Followed 'em about all over the place (relatively speaking), must've seen 'em a couple of dozen times.
 I missed their early 'two guitars, no keys' phase, but saw their '87-'89 lineup loads, then after they split and reformed I saw them many more times.
 And now I sit here listening to their first widely-available album, More Than Meets the Eye again and thinking, "So what was all that about, eh?"
-Not that it's an intrinsically bad record, you understand; I think I've just moved on.
+Not that it's an intrinsically bad record, you understand, I've just moved on.
 Just to put the record straight, their first release was the Baboon Inquiries tape way back in '84, then the limited edition Jadis (***½) vinyl-only LP from '89, designed as a memento of the late-'80s version of the band, making this their third album, rather than their debut.

 Jadis are often (doubtless to their irritation) referred to as an 'IQ offshoot' or similar, as there always seems to've been some sharing of musicians between the two bands.
 This came to a head with this lineup, as IQ's Martin Orford came in on keys, as did bassist John Jowitt (guesting here), replacing my pal Nick May after some rather unfortunate skulduggery.
 The material is an intensely melodic and very British neo-prog, but lacks, shall we say, a certain energy.
-Gary Chandler's guitar playing tends to be pretty squeaky-clean, but I have to say, he has a way with a melody.
+Gary Chandler's guitar playing tends to be pretty squeaky-clean, although he has a way with a melody.
 The songs are mostly of quite unusual construction, often with several minutes of instrumental work before a short vocal section, then more instrumental stuff to the end.
 The general feel of the album is very 'up', to be honest; I'm not sure who writes what in the band, but Martin has been known to say that he 'keeps his darker material for IQ'.
-The keyboards are mostly of the 'new at the time' variety, so much D50 et al. (but at least no bloody DX7), but to bolster up some of the crescendos, Martin brings in the odd bit of Mellotron choir here and there.
+The keyboards are mostly of the 'new at the time' variety, so much D50 et al., but, to bolster up some of the crescendos, Martin brings in the odd bit of Mellotron choir here and there.
 I am, however, reliably informed that it's sampled, as on IQ's Ever.

 Jaga Jazzist are a particularly difficult band to place, genre-wise: jazz?
 Nope, not really.
 Post-rock?
 Sort of.
 Progressive?
 Not as such, although that's a good description of their overall outlook.
 I was actually hoping for something a bit more, well, you know, radical, of What We Must; it's actually a lot smoother than I'd expected and consequently less interesting.
 Saying that, there's some excellent material on board; opener All I Know Is Tonight has a great melody line and Oslo Skyline is particularly powerful, although some of it sails a little too close to smooth jazz for its own good.
 The album's much-heralded Mellotron use, from Lars Horntveth and Andreas Hessen Schei, actually only amounts to sampled flute chords on All I Know Is Tonight and choirs on Stardust Hotel.